CumulusNetworks/docs/content/nvue-reference/Show-Commands/Interface.md

 Shows the IP addresses configured for the specified interface.

-For IPv6, the command is `nv show interface <interface> ipv6 address`.
+For IPv6, the command is `nv show interface <interface-id> ipv6 address`.

 {{%notice note%}}
-In Cumulus Linux 5.14 and earlier, the command is `nv show interface <interface> ip address`.
+In Cumulus Linux 5.14 and earlier, the command is `nv show interface <interface-id> ip address`.
 {{%/notice%}}

 ### Command Syntax